-We Must Not Embrace Any of the Ways or Values of our Pagan Neighbors
+We Must Not Embrace Any of the Ways or Values of our Pagan Neighbors redemptive plan.

-The Holy One warns us that we will inevitably be exposed, in the course of our time on earth, to other cultures and foreign ways.
-That is, of course, part of His redemptive plan.
 He intends for us to positively affect them - not for them to negatively affect us.
 It is therefore essential to our mission and His Exaltation that we not pollute ourselves or compromise our mission by adopting the ways of the foreigners we encounter.
 Leviticus 18:1-3.